Local restaurants push back on Gov. Pritzker’s mitigation plan

 Godoy said his restaurant will make the transition, but fears it could mean the end for many other restaurants.

-“For curbside and delivery we’ll do that immediately, but for a lot of our restaurants in Chicago, this may be a death mail,” Godoy said.
+“For curbside and delivery we’ll do that immediately, but for a lot of our restaurants in Chicago, this may be a death knell,” Godoy said.

 The Illinois Restaurant Association penned a letter to the Governor, asking for the rules to be changed.